amd/aocl-data-analytics/README.md

 AOCL-DA is built with CMake, with supported compilers GNU and AOCC on Linux and MSVC (with ifort) on MS Windows.

-AOCL-DA is dependent on BLAS and LAPACK currently, and ultimately may be dependent on other AOCL libraries (such as Sparse).
+AOCL-DA is dependent on AOCL-BLAS, AOCL-LAPACK, AOCL-Sparse and AOCL-Utils.

 ## Building on Linux

-1. You will need to have AOCL-BLAS and AOCL-LAPACK installed somewhere
+1. You will need to have AOCL-BLAS, AOCL-LAPACK, AOCL-Sparse and AOCL-Utils installed somewhere

 2. Make sure you have set the environment variable `$AOCL_ROOT` to where the AOCL libraries are installed e.g. `/home/username/amd/aocl/4.0`